nicolewhite/neo4j-flask/_posts/1970-01-01-login-a-user.md

     return render_template('login.html', error=error)
 ```

 The code here should look similar to the `/register` view.
 There is a similar form to fill out on `login.html`, where a user types in their username and password.
 With the given username, a `User` object is initialized.
 If the user is not found, then we tell the user that a user with that username does not exist.
-If the user is found, then the password they filled out in the form is [verified against the hashed password](https://pythonhosted.org/passlib/lib/passlib.hash.bcrypt.html) stored on the `User` node in the database.
-If the verification is successful, a `session` object is created and the `username` is set to the given username and `logged_in` is set to `True`.
-The user is then directed to their profile, which will be shown next.
+If the user is found, then the password they filled out in the form is verified with [`bcrypt.verify()`](https://pythonhosted.org/passlib/lib/passlib.hash.bcrypt.html) against the hashed password with that was retrieved from the corresponding User node in the database.
+If the verification is successful, a `session` object is created and `session['username']` is set to the given username and `session['logged_in']` is set to `True`.
+The `session` object allows us to follow the user through requests.
+The user is then directed to the home page, on which they can add their first post.
 In `models.py`, the `User.verify_password()` method is defined as:

 ```python
 class User: